Top Cybersecurity Trends Shaping the Digital World in 2025

 Why It Matters:

-• Quantum computers could break traditional encryption in minutes.
+• Quantum computers could easily break traditional encryption.

 4. Cloud Security Modernization